michaelmss/DSC180A-DT-Employment-Center/README.md

 This file will download the required data, activate the conda environment, and generate the exports to the output/ folder.
 Anaconda needs to be installed before running this script.

 Simply run `sh run.sh` on Mac, or `bash run.sh` on windows.

+This may take awhile to run, as it will download all required dependencies, data, and execute python code.